WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 There are three LFO outputs next to the blinking LFOs.
 These may be used to modulate other modules, or as semi-random voltage sources.

 **Bass boost** switch.
-When it’s on there should be more bass.
+When it’s in the up position (on) there should be more bass.
 This is done by switching some or all of the filters from bandpass to lowpass.

 LFO **Matrix** switch.
-This is the unlabeled switch up in the LFO section.
-When it’s up the LFOs are closely correlated.
+This is the unlabeled switch in the LFO section.
+When it’s down (default position) the LFOs are closely correlated.
 In the middle we try to make them a little bit more independent.
-When it’s down they will often go in different directions.
+When it’s in the up position the LFOs will often go in different directions.

 # Booty Shifter frequency shifter <a name="shifter"></a>
 **Booty Shifter** is a frequency shifter inspired by the Moog/Bode frequency shifter module.